gagolews/stringi/docs/_sources/install.rst.txt

    ``install.packages("stringi", configure.args="--disable-pkg-config")``
    is executed,

-then the library will be built together with stringi (a custom subset of ICU4C 55.1 and 61.1 is shipped with the package).
+then ICU will be built together with stringi.
+A custom subset of ICU4C 69.1 is shipped with the package.
+We also include ICU4C 55.1 that can be used as a fallback version (e.g., on older Solaris/SPARC boxes).

-   To get the most out of stringi, end users are encouraged to rely on our ICU4C package bundle.
+   To get the most out of stringi, you are strongly encouraged to rely on our ICU4C package bundle.
 This guarantees maximum portability.

-If you decide to use our ICU4C bundle, then – by default – the ICU data library will be downloaded from one of our mirror servers.
-However, if you already have downloaded a version of ``icudt*.zip`` suitable for your platform (big/little endian), you may wish to install the package by calling:
+If you choose to use our ICU4C bundle, then – by default – the ICU data library will be downloaded from one of our mirror servers.
+However, if you have already downloaded a version of ``icudt*.zip`` suitable for your platform (big/little endian), you may wish to install the package by calling: